-If this field is configured to display GPS track, and no GPS is detected, an amber "NO DATA" will be displayed.
+If this field is configured to display GPS track, and no data from the GPS receiver is detected, an amber "NO DATA" will be displayed.
 If a GPS is detected but it has not achieved a fix or is otherwise not providing useful data, "NO GPS" will be displayed.

 If magnetometer aiding is configured but calibration is not complete the "MAG CAL" flag is indicated.
-If the AV-30-E is not receiving the magnetometer sensor data, the "NO MAG" flag is indicated.
+If the AV-30-E is not receiving any magnetometer sensor data, the "NO MAG" flag is indicated.